Notification System

 Overview

-Anna supports proactive notifications so the agent, cron jobs, and other internal triggers can push messages to users without waiting for a request.
-The system uses a multi-channel dispatcher that routes notifications to one or more configured channels (Telegram, QQ, with Slack/Discord planned).
+Anna supports proactive notifications so the agent, scheduled jobs, and other internal triggers can push messages to users without waiting for a request.
+The system uses a multi-channel dispatcher that routes notifications to one or more configured channels (Telegram, QQ, WeChat, with Slack/Discord planned).

 Architecture